jayniehaka/nz-account-number-validation/README.md

 You can paste in full account numbers if it is standard length or the parts are separated by spaces or hyphens.

-Last updated in June 2018.
+Last updated in July 2019.